 If you read the above carefully, you will automatically understand that Netflix will pass on those extra charges for smooth viewing (more bandwidth), to its customers.

-Among the first to suffer, are the end users, of course.
-Their subscription charges increase so they have to pay more to get the same content they used to get earlier at lower rates.
+Among the first to suffer, are the end-users, of course.
+Their subscription charges increase, so they have to pay more to get the same content they used to get earlier at lower rates.

-This type of paid streaming is especially harmful for websites that are still struggling to survive.
+This type of paid streaming is especially harmful to websites that are still struggling to survive.
 The newcomers and startups will find it hard to find a place among the already existing competition.
 Just because they cannot afford to pay extra, their sites will be slow.
 And in case they pay up and pass on the charges to customers (end users), their turnover is affected.
 Suppose someone has a good idea of an alternative to Facebook.
 And they implement it free of cost.
 Since Facebook is able to pay, it gets better speed while the startup suffers because it cannot pay the ISPs.

 Net Neutrality rulings

 The first rule is about transparency.
 All ISPs will have to maintain records and publish a performance report every few months.
-This performance report will have all information about the their traffic, any irregularities on behalf of ISPs or underlying cable companies used by ISP to communicate data, and blocking of any content or charging any website for faster bandwidth.
+This performance report will have all information about their traffic, any irregularities on behalf of ISPs or underlying cable companies used by ISP to communicate data, and blocking of any content or charging any website for faster bandwidth.

 The third rule is a little abstract as its meaning cannot be decoded properly.
 It says ISPs cannot slow down the Internet speed if a user is paying for higher speeds.
 Sometimes, some ISPs slow down websites as they wish to maintain balance among the different bandwidths they use for communications (data traveling).
 And this is said to “commercially unreasonable”.
-It is not clear as to how much fall in the speed of Internet would be ‘commercially unreasonable’ and hence should provide equal importance to all types of Internet packages.
+It is not clear as to how many falls in the speed of Internet would be ‘commercially unreasonable’ and hence should provide equal importance to all types of Internet packages.
 ISPs have different packages offering different speeds.
-It would not be in compliance with the rule if the ISP slows down lower package holders to provide better speed to higher speed package holders.
+It will not be in compliance with the rule if the ISP slows down lower package holders to provide better speed to higher speed package holders.